Diet & nutrition

 What we’ll cover:

-• Being patient and kind with yourself when addressing emotional eating
+• Being patient and kind to yourself when addressing emotional eating

 • Strategies for anticipating and managing emotions